brighter-ai/redact-client/README.md

 ```

 Per default, the result will be stored in `image_redacted.jpg` if the OUTPUT_DIR
 is the same as INPUT_DIR, and the original file name is used if OUTPUT_DIR != INPUT_DIR.
+There will be no new request processed if an corresponding result file already exists!

 Larger amounts of data (images in this case) can be
 anonymized in batches: